-Move over, Natalie, because your little indie sister has got another tune ready to drop.
+Get to know the younger Imbruglia sister as she drops her latest indie tune this February.
 Laura Imbruglia Single Launch: The Creeps at The Toff is more than one song though.
 It’s a big night of bands, a DJ and video screening, which is captioned for the hearing impaired.
 The whole shebang is Auslan interpreted too, and totally free.
 Thursday 7 February.

 John Butler Trio and Missy Higgins

 Treat your mama (or any music loving friends) to a massive night of live music with John Butler Trio and Missy Higgins.
 They’ve reunited for a block buster tour of the country, stopping in at the Sidney Myer Music Bowl on 7 February.

 Melburnians love a hidden hot spot like no one else, and being the first to discover something is basically in our blood.
 Book in for an evening of swinging jazz with A Secret Place and you’ll be treated to a night out in an undiscovered location, where you can bop along to an endless stream of excellent tunes.

 There’s another program of top musical talent at Zoo Twilights starting 25 January, but hurry because several shows have already sold out!
 Get onto those tickets now, then arrive early to say goodnight to the animals and claim a prime position on the lawn.
 Artists include Archie Roach, Aloe Blacc and Marlon Williams.
 Proceeds help Zoos Victoria save the Eastern Barred Bandicoot from extinction.